MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Implement Sensitivity labels.md

 6. In the **Word** document, type **Testing a sensitivity label on a document with personally identifiable information (PII).**

-7. Because you enabled Sensitivity labels at the start of this exercise, Word should display a **Sensitivity** group on the ribbon at the top of the page.
+7. Because you enabled Sensitivity labels at the start of this exercise, **Word** should display a **Sensitivity** group on the ribbon at the top of the page.
 Select the down arrow in the **Sensitivity** group.
 In the drop-down menu that appears, it should display the list of sensitivity label types.
 Select **Highly Confidential**, and then in the sub-menu that appears, select **Project - Falcon**. <br/>

 	**Note:** After 24 hours, the label that you created in the prior task will appear in the Highly Confidential sub-manu, next to the Project-Falcon label.
+But for now, you will use the **Project - Falcon** label in its place.

-8. In the document, note how the sensitivity label applied a **CONFIDENTIAL - ProjectFalcon** watermark across the top of the document. </br>
+8. In the document, note how the label applied a **CONFIDENTIAL - ProjectFalcon** watermark across the top of the document. </br>

 	**Note:** This watermark is displayed at the top of the document while you're editing the document.
 This is not the official watermark that appears when the document is viewed in "Reading View" (i.e. as it would appear to a person reading the document).
 You will test how this watermark appears in Reading View in a later step.